-Performance Goal: MCSD plans to conduct at least 55,000 inspections for FY 2021, 56,000 for FY 2022, and 57,000 for FY 2023.
-During FY 2021-2023, Level 5 inspections will be restricted to requests from FMCSA during a motor carrier strike force or during a compliance review.
+Performance Goal: MCSD plans to conduct at least 66,270 inspections for FY 2024, 66,500 for FY 2025, and 66,000 for FY 2026.
+During FY 2024-2026, Level 5 inspections will be restricted to requests from FMCSA during a motor carrier strike force or during a compliance review.
 MCSD inspectors may conduct Level 5 inspections during May and June in order to meet the minimum CVSA requirements of eight per inspector per year.

-Performance Measure: To conduct at least 13,750 inspections per quarter, utilizing the 30 MHP troopers and 2 Compliance Review Officers (Total 32) dedicated to the MCSAP program and the assistance of MDOT officers.
-MDOT is classified as a non-funded agency.
+Performance Measure: To conduct at least 16,568 inspections per quarter, utilizing MHP troopers, the Commercial Transportation Enforcement Division (CTED), and 2 Compliance Review Officers.